 Italians and people of Italian descent in fiction tend to be very loud, very passionate, and very Hot-Blooded people.
-They are temper prone and get mad easily, but are very nice towards their friends and family.
-They may-or-may not be involved in The Mafia or some sort of street gang.
+They are temper-prone, and they may cry easily, but are very nice towards their friends and family.
+They may-or-may-not be involved in The Mafia or some sort of street gang.
 Even if they're not, they give off a tough demeanor.

 In a fighting team, Italian characters may be a Boisterous Bruiser, although another stereotype is that Italians tend to be the Miles Gloriosus or a Guile Hero whose skill at talking exceeds their combat abilities.

 This is something of an Evolving Trope.
 Early iterations of this tended to portray Italians as fast-talking con-men whose loudness was a cover for various schemes.
 Later on, as movies about The Mafia became popular, depictions of Italians as more violent, easily angered thugs with passionate relationships.
 A newer variant has Italians (particularly men) whose emotion goes along with being effeminate.
 In any case, these characters will be loud, argumentative, and gesticulate a lot.
 And lead-footed.

 Often overlaps with Funny Foreigner, particularly if paired with an outrageous accent.
 There's also a lot of overlap with Brooklyn Rage and Joisey due to a lot of Italian-American characters being from either Brooklyn, the Bronx, or New Jersey.
 Compare to Balkan Bastard, Spicy Latina and Jews Love to Argue.

 - An inversion happens with Bambino (the Seinen manga as well the TV Dorama adaptation), in which Japanese owners of Italian restaurants as well some of their clients act under this stereotype.